 Terpenes are the chemical compounds in plants that give them their characteristic smell.
-(Think mint, lavender, clove, citrus fruits, etc.) They are what's called an "unsaturated hydocarbon," and the cannabis plant contains a great number of them.
+(Think mint, lavender, clove, citrus fruits, etc.) They are what's called an "unsaturated hydocarbon," and the cannabis plant contains a great number of thm.
 Many terpenes appear to have health and other properties beneficial to humans.
-For example, geraniol is a terpene used in many natural insect repellents.
+For example, geraniol is used in many natural insect repellents.
 Researchers continue to discover these benefits as time goes on.

 Are terpenes the same as “cannabinoids”?

 No, cannabinoids are compounds such as THC (tetra-hydrocannabinol) or CBD (cannabidiol) that are specific to the cannabis plant itself.
 Cannabinoids activate receptors in our endocannabinoid system.
 Scientists have discovered cannabinoids in cannabis so far.